-- The AMT calculation total on Form 6251 is entered on Schedule 2 (see the related FAQ).
+- The AMT calculation total on Form 6251 is entered on a different line of Schedule 2.

 - The tax legislation that took effect in 2018 (the Tax Cuts & Jobs Act) continues to affect the tax rates that apply to stock compensation.